PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/git_understanding.md

 - Merging the branch back into main.

-"This is the merge conflict - Active"
+"This is the merge conflict - 2"